rene-d/hackerrank/README.md

 ### IDE

 [Visual Studio Code](https://code.visualstudio.com) is a great free IDE.
-Some configuration file are provided.
+Some configuration files are provided.